naveenmcv/3dreconstruction_LLM/README.md

 # 3dreconstruction_LLM

 # Gaustudio / Kiri 3.12 - released in oct 2024.
 2DGS milo released in Sept 2025
+## Gaustudio used info from 2DGS and mip-splatting

 # REF